stefan-anderson/truthandfreedom.life/README.md

 # truthandfreedom.life

-A structured exploration of free will across deterministic, emergent, and cosmic levels within a panpsychic monism, showing how agency arises in a conscious universe.
+A structured exploration of free will showing how agency arises in a conscious universe.

 http://truthandfreedom.life/